LITW-Refined/EZStorage/README.md

-# EZStorage
+# Easy Storage

 Simple storage mod for Minecraft 1.7.10 (Forge).

 ## Description

-EZStorage (alias Easy Storage) introduces an early-game storage system that scales and evolves as players progress, while keeping the vanilla flair.
+Easy Storage (former EZStorage) introduces an early-game storage system that scales and evolves as players progress, while keeping the vanilla flair.
 Want to put 100k Cobblestone in 1 slot?
 No problem.
 The blocks in the mod can add a crafting grid, additional storage, and more.
 Also includes integration into some mods for easier crafting or additional features!

 ## Blocks & Items